Proxima-Centaury/Yggdrasil-UI/readme.md

 >
 > Once you made sure the parameters were set properly, you can choose the **.swf file output location**, and then you can press **Ok** or **Publish**, note that once this step is done, you'll be able to publish and test your UIs by using **CTRL+Enter** shortcut.
 >
-> This will create a **.swf** file. ( By the way, don't change the base game's **.swf** file names, this could brake your UIs in game, note that it's not the case for custom created UIs, you'll be able to name them as you wish since they're built from the ground )
+> This will create a **.swf** file ( By the way, don't change the base game's **.swf** file names, this could brake your UIs in game, note that it's not the case for custom created UIs, you'll be able to name them as you wish since they're built from the ground ).
 >
 > Now that you have your **.swf** file, you can put it in the base game **/Interface** folder, or create a mod of it and install it through a mod manager using the same game folder path.
 >